Saudi Aramco: what we know so far about the world’s biggest IPO

+It looks like London is going to be the location for Saudi Aramco’s initial public offering (IPO).

-Saudi Arabia is gearing up to take its national oil company, Saudi Aramco, public in what could be the world’s biggest ever initial public offering (IPO).
+Sources close to the matter told Reuters that advisers at Saudi Arabia’s national oil company have recommended London be the location for what is likely to be the world’s biggest ever IPO.

-During a visit to Saudi Arabia this week, UK prime minister Theresa May and chairman of the London Stock Exchange (LSE) Xavier Rolet, met with Saudi’s oil minister Khalid al-alih to try to persuade him to carry out the IPO in London.
+Earlier this year, UK prime minister Theresa May and chairman of the London Stock Exchange (LSE) Xavier Rolet, met with Saudi’s oil minister Khalid al-alih during a visit to the Gulf state to try to persuade him to carry out the IPO in London.

-This is because the scale of flotation is so large that it would be unable to list solely in Saudi Arabia — the size of the company would dwarf the rest of the stock market.
+This is because the scale of flotation is so large that it would be unable to list solely in Saudi Arabia’s exchange, Riyadh’s Tadawul — the size of the company would dwarf the rest of the stock market.

-Along side London, New York, Hong Kong, Singapore, and Toronto are also in the running to handle the offering.
+Riyadh will certainly be a location for the listing, however, Saudi Arabia has also been looking at London, New York, and Tokyo.

-Saudi Arabia has said it reckons the company is worth around $2trn, meaning a five percent listing could see between $50bn and $100bn worth of shares offered to investors.
+Saudi Arabia has said it believes the company is worth around $2trn, meaning a five percent listing could see between $50bn and $100bn worth of shares offered to investors.

 However, according to estimates by the Financial Times, it is thought the correct valuation should be no more than $1.1trn.